Fenchel-Young Estimators of Perturbed Utility Models: Fenchel-Young Estimation of Perturbed Utility Models

 \subsubsection{Non-Convexity}

-Beyond the numerical singularities encountered in sparse regimes, MLE faces a severe theoretical impediment even when applied to models with dense support.
-The reliance on the logarithmic scoring rule implies that the convexity of the estimation problem is not guaranteed for general perturbations, but rather contingent on specific tail behaviors.
-The negative log-likelihood loss for a PUM is given by $\ell_{\text{NLL}}(\boldsymbol{\beta}) = -\ln p_{y}(\mathbf{V}(\boldsymbol{\beta}))$.
-For this objective to be convex with respect to linear utility parameters $\boldsymbol{\beta}$, the choice probability map $\mathbf{p}(\mathbf{V}) = \nabla \Omega(\mathbf{V})$ must be \textit{log-concave}.
-While this condition holds for MNL (where probabilities are derived from the Gumbel distribution, which is log-concave), it fails for some models induced by heavy-tailed perturbations.
-Below we provide a concrete example.
+Furthermore, MLE lacks guaranteed global convexity for general perturbations.
+For the negative log-likelihood to be convex with respect to linear utility parameters $\boldsymbol{\beta}$, the choice probability map $\hat{\mathbf{p}}(\mathbf{V}) = \nabla \Omega(\mathbf{V})$ must be \textit{log-concave}.
+While true for MNL, this fails for heavy-tailed PUMs.

-\begin{example}[Non-convexity of MLE for Cauchy PUMs] Consider a binary choice model generated by a heavy-tailed perturbation, specifically one where the choice kernel $\psi(\cdot)$ corresponds to the cumulative distribution function of the standard Cauchy distribution:
+\begin{example}[Non-convexity of MLE for Cauchy PUMs] Consider a binary Cauchy PUM defined by the strictly convex additive regularizer: